 Also, if you have any annual passes (e.g. to Disney World) you might want to contact the provider and inquire into how they are dealing with the pandemic and whether your pass will be extended.

 As mentioned above, you might find that you’re tempted to buy more items online.
 But do you really need these things?
 If they aren’t essentials, think about putting them aside for a later date, when finances might be less of an issue.

 When it comes to grocery shopping, you might want to swap out the branded products that you usually buy for cheaper, generic brands.
 It’s amazing the amount you can save by doing this – plus, usually, the generic brand products are just as good, despite being half the price!

 If you don’t already have an emergency cash fund, then now is the time to do so.
 If you’re still working and can save some money each month, then creating a savings account is a sensible thing to do.

-Because the future of the economy and employment is so uncertain, this will help to ensure that you have the money to cover any bills, so that you don’t have to rely on credit cards or loans.
+Because the future of the economy and employment is so uncertain, this will help to ensure that you have the money to cover your bills, so that you don’t have to rely on credit cards or loans.